-The Student Guidebook
+The Student Guidebook & Lab Guide

-From the parent or student dashboard under "Resources" you can download the Student Guidebook.
-This is their guide for all their activities and lab assignments along with note-taking pages for each of the lectures.
+From your dashboard, under "Resources," you can download the Student Guidebook and Lab Guide or purchase full-color copies here.
+This is their guide for all their activities and lab assignments, along with note-taking pages for each of the lectures.
 The note-taking pages include fill-in-the-blank outlines so the student can follow along with the lecture, along with spaces to take extra notes.
 Note-taking is a skill that will help your students remember what they're listening to.
 If it's not a skill they have yet learned, be sure to take some time before class begins to talk with them about the importance and find some practice opportunities.